Last updated on November 12th, 2025 at 05:13 pm

 What are the Dominant and Submissive Tests?

-The Dominant and Submissive Tests are quizzes designed to help individuals understand their tendencies within power exchange dynamics, commonly found in BDSM or kink relationships.
+The Dominant and Submissive Tests are quizzes designed to help individuals understand their tendencies within power exchange dynamics, commonly found in BDSM relationships.

 These tests assess where you might fall on the spectrum of dominance and submission, based on your preferences, behaviors, and desires.